akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 6 is a Write a script that displays the third line of the file iact task 17 is a script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” task 16 is a script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+task 6 is a Write a script that displays the third line of the file iact task 17 is a script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” task 16 is a script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. task 18 is a script to Display all lines of the file /etc/ssh/sshdconfig starting with a letter.